 False Alarm Reduction Program

 The City of Naperville's False Alarm Reduction program is an effort to reduce the third most frequent call for service.
-Since the implementation of this new ordinance in 1989, false alarm calls have been reduced by nearly 20%.
+The City of Naperville Security Alarm Systems ordinance information can be found in Section 10-6A of the Naperville Municipal Code.

 What is a false alarm?